 proper, analytical study of his works which clearly point to the contrary),

-c) Climbing 28 steps of what is known as the St. Helena’s or Scala Sancta staircase on knees to “win over”
+b) Climbing 28 steps of what is known as the St. Helena’s or Scala Sancta staircase on knees in the fifth century to “win over”

 It is believed that this staircase bears the marks of blood which had oozed out of the Saviour’s head as he

 wearing a crown of thorns had climbed these steps to stand in his trial before Pontius Pilate-

 The assumption that this one-time act of scaling the steps on one’s knees would “win-over” God’s favour by way of

 temporary withdrawal of the Divine punishment for the sins committed (plenary indulgence and all that)

 in stark contrast of the Scriptural mandate that “life-long walk of faith”